chokevin8/chokevin8.github.io/_posts/2023-08-15-stable-diffusion-part3.md

 <a id="stable-diffusion-in-numbers-1"></a>
 ## **Stable Diffusion In Numbers**
 In this part of the blog, I will cover the mathematical details behind latent diffusion that is necessary to fully understand how latent diffusion works.
+This one took longer to write, as it is mathematically heavy, but it will be eventually worth it since understanding the underlying math will allow us to really fully understand stable diffusion.
 Before looking at the model objective of LDMs, I think it's important to do an in-depth review on VAEs and how the Evidence Lower Bound
 (ELBO) is utilized:

 <a id="vaes-elbo"></a>